 nc cs = non-clustered column index

 |cnstr||Whether index is created through constraint|

-no = no
+empty string = no

 PK = yes, primary key constraint

 UQ = yes, unique constraint